MicrosoftDocs/architecture-center/docs/web-apps/spring-apps/architectures/spring-apps-multi-zone-content.md

 ## Monitoring

+[Azure Monitor](/azure/azure-monitor/overview) is a comprehensive monitoring solution for collecting, analyzing, and responding to monitoring data from your cloud and on-premises environments.

-Add instrumentation to your application to emit log and metrics at the code level.
+Add instrumentation to your application to emit logs and metrics at the code level.
 Also consider enabling distributed tracing for observability across different services within the Azure Spring Apps instance.
-Use an Application Performance Management (APM) tool to collect that data.
-The [Azure Application Insights](/azure/azure-monitor/app/app-insights-overview) Java agent for [Azure Monitor](/azure/azure-monitor/overview) is a good choice for the APM tool.
+Use an Application Performance Management (APM) tool to collect logs and metrics data.
+The [Azure Application Insights](/azure/azure-monitor/app/app-insights-overview) Java agent for Azure Monitor is a good choice for the APM tool.

-In addition, use platform diagnostics to get logs and metrics from all the Azure services.
-Integrate all data with [Azure Monitor Logs](/azure/azure-monitor/logs/data-platform-logs) to provide end-to-end insight into your application.
+In addition, use platform diagnostics to get logs and metrics from all the Azure services, such as Azure Database for MySQL.
+Integrate all data with [Azure Monitor Logs](/azure/azure-monitor/logs/data-platform-logs) to provide end-to-end insight into your application and the platform services.

+[Azure Log Analytics workspace](/azure/azure-monitor/logs/log-analytics-overview) is the monitoring data sink that collects logs and metrics from the Azure resources and Application Insights.
 This comprehensive logging solution provides visibility for automation to scale components in real time.
 Analyzing log data can also reveal inefficiencies in application code that you can address to improve costs and performance.

+For Spring App specific monitoring guidance, see [Monitor application end-to-end](/azure/spring-apps/quickstart-monitor-end-to-end-enterprise) and [Monitor with Dynatrace Java OneAgent](/azure/spring-apps/how-to-dynatrace-one-agent-monitor).

 ## Automated deployment